prebid/Prebid.js/modules/weboramaRtdProvider.md

 cutting-edge contextualization technology and its audience segments based on cookies and consent or without cookies nor consent!

-User-based segments and page-level automatic contextual categories will be attached to bid request objects sent to different SSPs in order to optimize targeting.
+Page-level automatic contextual categories will be attached to bid request objects sent to different SSPs in order to optimize targeting.

-Automatic integration with Google Ad Manager and major bidders like Xandr/Appnexus, Smartadserver, Index Exchange, Proxistore, Magnite/Rubicon or Triplelift !

-User's country and choice management are included in the module, so it's 100% compliant with local and regional laws like GDPR and CCPA/CPRA.

 ORTB2 compliant and FPD support for Prebid versions < 4.29